[CPSC 110 Links]

 Absences/Missing Assignments

-If you miss a lab, problem set, or exam, you may be able to receive an exemption and you should submit an academic concession form no later than 48 hours after the missed assignment.
-Please note that the academic concession form will close at 11:59 PM on the last day of classes (Thursday, April 13, 2023).
+If you miss a lab, problem set, or midterm, you may be able to receive an exemption and you should submit an academic concession form no later than 7 business days after the deadline of the missed assignment.
+Please note that the academic concession form will close for the term at 11:59 PM on December 16.

 If you do not reqest academic concession for a missed assignment in accordance with this Policy or UBC's Policy on academic concession, you will receive 0 for that assignment.
-As stated in the Assignments and Grading section, your lowest lab grade and your lowest problem set grade will be dropped at the end of term, in addition to any exemptions confirmed by the Course Coordinator.
+As stated in the Assignments and Grading section, your lowest lab grade and your lowest problem set grade will be dropped at the end of term, in addition to any exemptions granted by the course team.

 If you miss a lecture: